fhalde/fauxspark/README.md

 ## ✅ Current Features

-FauxSpark currently implements a simplified model of Apache Spark, featuring:
+FauxSpark currently implements a simplified model of Apache Spark, which includes:

 - A DAG execution engine with Stages and Tasks
 - Automatic retries when Executors fail